We're rated excellent on

 Person using grab rail to help lift themselves up

-Staying active for individuals with mobility issues include gentle exercises like seated stretches, and wheelchair-based exercise.
+Activities for individuals with mobility issues include gentle exercises like seated stretches and wheelchair-based conditioning.
 It’s important to stay active because it maintains physical strength and flexibility, therefore, reducing the risk of further health issues.
-This can help toward improving your well-being, confidence, and independence.
+Staying active can help improve well-being, confidence, and independence too.

 Elderly person doing yoga